 In climate change litigation, as in other forms of litigation, both parties must find evidence to support their claims, including evidence that’s been hidden away for many years, likely in filing cabinets.
 As a result, legal professionals run the risk of being drowned with troves of documents and having to endure long and arduous reviews.
 Further discovery challenges include ineffective collaboration with outside counsel and handling evidence that goes decades back.

 As climate change litigation becomes more pervasive, the discovery challenges associated with litigating environmental damage will become more urgent.
 With the right technology, key parties can make an impact and not let the discovery phase slow them down.
-Ediscovery platforms that facilitate a seamless document review process, enable batch redactions, and eliminate manual and tedious tasks have helped level the playing fields for parties that are up against major corporations or government entities.
+Ediscovery platforms that facilitate a seamless document review process, enable batch redactions, and eliminate manual and tedious tasks can help.

 Are you interested in seeing how forward-thinking plaintiffs’ firms are tackling climate change litigation?
 To learn more, check out our webinar, “Climate Change & Litigation: Where Are We Now and Where Are We Going?”